seed-rs/seed/README.md

 Or with Python 3 installed, run `python -m http.server` from your crate's root.

 For details, reference [the wasm-bindgen documention](https://rustwasm.github.io/wasm-bindgen/whirlwind-tour/basic-usage.html).

+### Running included examples
+To run an example located in the `examples` folder, navigate to that folder in a console, run the build script for your system (`build.sh` or `build.ps1`), then open the `index.html` file in a web browser.
+Note that if you copy an example to a separate folder, you'll need to edit its `Cargo.toml` to point to the package.crates.io instead of locally: Ie replace `rebar = { path = "../../"` with `rebar = "^0.1.0"`, and remove the leading `../../` on the second line of the build script.

 ## Guide